salina-health/www.salina.ai/content/signup.md

 - Q: Do you sell or use therapy data beyond what I need?
 A: No: we're in the business of making a product therapists want to use, and not in the business of using the data beyond that.

-- Q: Can I use my recorded sessions with Salina?
+- Q: Can I uploead sessions that I've already recorded to Salina?
 A: Yes, we keep client data confidential and secure, and have a full [privacy policy](/terms/privacy/) and [service agreement](/terms/service/), plus [materials to help you describe Salina to your clients](/terms/for-clients/).

 Other questions: ask then during the on-boarding session, or email <hello@salina.ai>.